statechannels/statechannels/new-packages/nitro-protocol/notes/force-move-implementation.md

 8. Return true

 **Can we optimize this further by changing the way states / sigs are passed in?** For example passing the arrays in last-state-first might help.

-## Updates call signatures

-[TODO] Rewrite the method call signatures to avoid any unnecessary repetition in the data being passed in.

 ## Unanswered Questions